netbookai/spawner/README.md

 this will read existing kube config from `~/.kube/config` and merges new cluster config to it, sets the current context as the requested cluster

+### TODO

+Some of the things we want to bring in the near future, there will be more to come mean time if you have any more ideas/thoughts, please drop in issues or discussion.
+Happy to address.

+- Documentation to spin Spot Instances
+- Support GCP
+- Support for bare metal servers
+- Attaching existing user clusters by adding spawner policy requirement in user cluster.

+Also if you like to contribute...

 ### Contributing
 Refer our contributing guidelines [contributing.md](./CONTRIBUTING.md)